 Lord At War (ARG) retired to Walmac Stud in 1986 alongside Nureyev, Alleged, Miswaki and others.
 When the bloodstock market suffered a downturn in the late 1980’s and his runners were not proving to be precocious 2-year-olds, he was nudged out of the prestigious stallion operation.

-Sooooo, Diane and Peter Perkins built a two-stall stallion barn and breeding shed at the very highest point of their Wimborne Farm on Winchester Road for Lordy (as Mrs. Perkins called him).
+Sooooo, Diane and Peter Perkins built a four-stall stallion barn and breeding shed at the very highest point of their Wimborne Farm on Winchester Road for Lordy (as Mrs. Perkins called him).
 The farm was right next to Claiborne Farm and across the road from the historic acres of Brutus Clay’s Auvergne Farm.
 It was a gutsy move, but Diane Perkins believed in her horse and proceeded to personally manage his stallion career.
 More about that in another blog post, I promise!

 Fast forward to last year.
 Within days after Glenn Sorgenstein and Josh Kaplan of W.C.
 Racing bought the Wimborne Farm acreage in July 2016, Diane Perkins’ Kasaqui (ARG) won the Arlington H.-G3 and earned a spot in last year’s Arlington Million.